XinyuKang22/APIsOverData/README.md

 ## Start tilt

-From the directory containing this README, run `tilt up` to start tilt.
+From the directory containing this README, run `tilt up` to start Tilt.
 Press `space` to get tilt to open the browser console.
+If everything is working, you can expect to see that three resources have been successfully processed:

+1. The Tiltfile itself.
+2. hasura (including the graphql engine and migrations).
+3. hasura-postgres (the postgresql database).

 ## Check that sane things are happening in kubernetes